TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval

 \subsection{Dataset Analysis}

-The key statistics of DVTMD are summarized in Table~\ref{table_example}.
-It contains a total of 2,864 videos, with 1,473 videos designated for training and 1,391 videos for testing.
+Our DVTMD contains 2,864 videos, with 1,473 videos designated for training and 1,391 videos for testing.
 Each video is labeled with one of 25 event categories.
 For each video, we collect exactly 5 captions, resulting in a total of 14,320 captions across the entire dataset, of which 7,365 belong to the training set and 6,955 to the test set.
 The captions are constructed to be dense and descriptive, with an average length of 21.65 words.
 The vocabulary size of DVTMD amounts to 7,471 unique words, reflecting the diversity of expressions and scene compositions captured by UAVs.
 To more comprehensively understand the characteristics of the constructed DVTMD, we conduct a graphical analysis of the captions from the perspectives of caption length, category distribution, and lexical coverage.

 Figure~\ref{fig:comb} (a) illustrates the caption length distribution.
 Most captions fall between 15 and 25 words, peaking at 18–22 words.
 This reflects the design goal of balancing clarity and descriptive richness.
 The slight skew toward shorter captions indicates a preference for concise, information-dense descriptions without excessive verbosity.Figure~\ref{fig:comb} (b) presents the number of captions per category across training and testing splits.
 Despite minor variations in the "NonEvent" category, which contains more captions in the test set than in the training set, DVTMD maintains a balanced distribution over 25 categories.
 Figure~\ref{fig:comb} (c) and Figure~\ref{fig:comb} (d) illustrate word clouds of train set and test set, respectively, generated from the captions after removing stop words unrelated to video content.
 These visualizations demonstrate the coverage of various elements, including humans, actions, objects, backgrounds, and environmental conditions.